open-mpi/ompi/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 If there is an existing GitHub issue open describing this bug, please include it in the description so we can close it.

-* Before submitting, please read the [Contributing to the Open MPI Project FAQ](https://www.open-mpi.org/faq/?category=contributing) web page, and the [SubmittingPullRequests](https://github.com/open-mpi/ompi/wiki/SubmittingPullRequests) wiki.
-In particular, note that all git commits contributed to Open MPI require a Signed-off by line.
+* Before submitting, please read the [Contributing to the Open MPI Project FAQ](https://www.open-mpi.org/faq/?category=contributing) web page, and the [SubmittingPullRequests](https://github.com/open-mpi/ompi/wiki/SubmittingPullRequests) wiki page.
+In particular, note that all Git commits contributed to Open MPI require a "Signed-off-by" line.

 ## **Do you intend to add a new feature or change an existing one?**